Sergey Aleksandrovich Popov: Career

 Between 1976 and 1983, he was an instructor, and the deputy head of the Zhdanovsky CPSU District Committee department in Moscow.
-He graduated from the Moscow Institute of Management named after S. Ordzhonikidze in 1982.

 Between 1983 and 1990, he was an instructor, head of the sector, and the deputy head of the department of the CPSU Moscow City Committee.

-He graduated from the Moscow Higher Party School in 1987.
-He has a PhD in Political Science.
-He is a professor of the Academy of Military Sciences.
 While working at the Moscow City Committee of the CPSU, he was responsible for organizing mass events in the capital, with demonstrations and processions, sports and tourism.
 He was a deputy head of the headquarters for the Goodwill Games in 1984 and the 12th World Festival of Youth and Students in 1985, participated in events related to the 1000th anniversary of the Baptism of Russia.

 From 1990 to 1992, he was the Deputy Executive Director of the Council of the General Confederation of Trade Unions of the USSR.

-Between 1992 to 1995, Popov was the Deputy General Director of the Creative Association "Russian Directorate" LLP, director of the "Russian Christmas" project.
+Between 1992 and 1995, Popov was the Deputy General Director of the Creative Association "Russian Directorate" LLP, director of the "Russian Christmas" project.
 He participated in the organization of concerts, with "Alla Pugacheva's Christmas Meetings", and toured of world music stars together with Stas Namin.
 In 1992, he arranged in France Russian Christmas in Paris.

 In 1995, he was promoted to Executive Director, and was the Senior Manager of Taganka Trade Center OJSC.